top of page

 An exception was the Saturday Sabbath.

-The day before, they harvested twice as much to ensure a sufficient supply for the Sabbath.
+The day before the Sabbath, they harvested twice as much to ensure a sufficient supply for the Sabbath.

 Moses was so upset with the complaining Israelites that he smacked the rock in anger with his staff instead of talking to it.

-This incident was one of the reasons God did not allow Moses to enter the promised land.
+This incident of disobediance was one of the reasons God did not allow Moses to enter the promised land.

-22. What did Moses do at another time when the Israelites were again murmuring for water, when they came upon a waterhole that was bitter and undrinkable?
+25. What did Moses put in a watering hole at another time when the Israelites were again murmuring for water, when they came upon a waterhole that was bitter and undrinkable?

 To make the water sweet, Moses placed a special piece of wood in the waterhole.